In situ manufacture or assembly of work equipment and plant

 - Partly Completed Machinery supplied with a Declaration of Incorporation (DoI) intended for incorporation into or assembled with other machinery, other partly completed machinery or equipment, thereby forming a machine

 - Safety Components or Interchangeable equipment (both as defined), and so supplied with a Declaration of Conformity and appropriately marked

 - components, including basic structural parts, without conformity marking, because no specific product legislation applies.

 Manufacturing (ie the design and assembly of the various elements) in these cases may be undertaken by the:

-Because these situations are often unique and frequently complex the roles and responsibilities of all parties in meeting legal obligations under all relevant product safety Directives and national legislation need to be determined separately in each case.
+Because these situations are often unique and frequently complex the roles and responsibilities of all parties in meeting legal obligations under all of the relevant product and national legislation need to be determined separately in each case.
 These issues are briefly explored in the following examples, starting with the simpler single machine, then considering assemblies of machines, and finally some of the issues surrounding large complex industrial plant.

 A similar situation may exist with other types of equipment such as pressure vessels or equipment for use in potentially explosive atmospheres when attached to or combined with other equipment or machinery.
 There will be notional limits to the extent of the pressure system or potentially explosive zone that need to be taken into account in the conformity assessment of these products.